equinix-labs/metal-iot/README.md

 > Note: This repository is designed to be used with your own domain name and a number of DNS records.
 This enables TLS termination (HTTPS) to be used for exposed services.
 If you are working in development, you can skip the domain and TLS steps.

+> You can register for a domain at [Google Domains](https://domains.google) or [Namecheap.com](https://namecheap.com) for a few dollars.
+You can also configure your domain there, after purchase.

 ### 1) Clone the repo

 ```sh